The Record (Troy)

-The Record (also known as The Troy Record) is a broadsheet daily newspaper once published in Troy, New York.
-The paper has been published regularly since 1896.
-It covers all of New York's Capital Region and specifically the city of Troy.
-On September 1, 2005, The Record changed from a traditional broadsheet layout to a tabloid format similar to that of certain big-city newspapers but subsequently changed back to its original format.
+The Record (also known as The Troy Record) is a primarily digital newspaper reporting on events in and around Troy, New York, United States.
+Founded in 1896, it was previously a broadsheet daily newspaper.
 The paper is owned by 21st Century Media.

-Its offices were located on Broadway in downtown Troy, until the paper shuttered its offices in early 2019.
+The Record covers all of New York's Capital Region and specifically the city of Troy.
+On September 1, 2005, The Record changed from a traditional broadsheet layout to a tabloid format similar to that of certain big-city newspapers, but subsequently changed back to its original format.
+The newspaper's offices were located on Broadway in downtown Troy, until the paper shuttered its offices in early 2019.
 It is now mainly digital, though the print edition is still published.

 The Record is the official newspaper of the City of Cohoes.